WorldHealthOrganization/mnf-sdg-stunting-overweight-2025/2 - Preparing Primary Data/README.md

 trend might occur.
 This could be due to a survey that only reported overall prevalence without breaking it down by sex.
 By including the predicted female prevalence from this step in the figure, we help prevent such misunderstandings.

-The sections include:

-1. Loading and formatting the data (lines 20 - 131)
-2. Running linear mixed models to predict missing sex groups (lines 134 - 430)
-3. Merging and outputting estimates (lines 439 - 500)

-## Contact

-For questions or issues regarding this folder, please contact the repository maintainer.